 Unfortunately, as an adjoining owner or occupier, you are expected to tolerate “reasonable disturbance”.
 However, your neighbour also has a responsibility to conduct their alterations without causing unnecessary inconvenience.

 If you suffer a quantifiable loss as a result of works covered by the Party Wall Act you will be eligible for compensation (for example, if you operate a business and customers can no longer enter your premises).

-Otherwise, your neighbour must still adhere to normal health and safety legislation, as well as environmental protection laws, such as keeping noise and vibrations within local limits and time restrictions.
+Otherwise, your neighbour must still adhere to normal health and safety legislation, as well as environmental protection laws, such as keeping noise and vibrations within local limits and working within time restrictions.

 The Party Wall Act does require you to grant your neighbour access to your land if their construction work cannot be completed any other way and they provide you with the required notice.
 This is normally considered to be 14 days, but if an urgent matter occurs (such as a burst pipe), this notice can be reduced proportionately to the nature of the emergency.
 Access must be ‘necessary’ so if there as an alternative way for your neighbour to undertake the works, even if it is slightly more expensive, that’s what they should do.

 Appointed surveyors will prepare a schedule of condition covering the ‘at risk’ parts of the adjoining property before any construction work begins and such is strongly recommended.
 In the event that damage occurs as a result of the work, a schedule of condition will protect both parties from unfair or misleading claims made by the other party.
 The document provides proof of the property’s condition prior to work so that it can be properly restored in case of damage occurring.

 Surveyors will also prepare a party wall award to regulate the time and manner of works cover by the Act.
 The award will cover important aspects such as working hours, access and safeguards to reduce the risk of damage occurring.